Global regularity for 2d water waves with surface tension: Introduction

 The implementation of the method of normal forms is delicate in quasilinear problems, due to the potential loss of derivatives.
 Nevertheless this has been done in some cases, for example by using carefully constructed nonlinear changes of variables as in Wu \cite{WuAG}, or via the ``iterated energy method'' of Germain-Masmoudi \cite{GM}, or the ``paradifferential normal form method'' of Alazard-Delort \cite{ADb}, or the ``modified energy method'' of Hunter-Ifrim-Tataru \cite{HIT}.

+The common goal of these methods is to prove a quartic energy inequality like \eqref{qin}.
+The main ingredient for such an inequality to hold is the absence of time-resonant bilinear interactions (after symmetrization), and the methods described above are largely interchangeable as long as this ingredient is present.{\footnote{See also \cite{Delo,HITW} for earlier constructions proving quartic energy inequalities like \eqref{qin} in simpler models.}} In \cite{IoPu2} we proved a quartic energy inequality, suitable for global-in-time analysis, by adapting the change of variable of Wu \cite{WuAG}.
+Here, as a starting point of our analysis, we adapt the more elegant and robust approach of Alazard--Delort \cite{ADb} and Hunter-Ifrim-Tataru \cite{HIT}.

-In order to deal with the issues of slow decay and simultaneous strong time resonances, we propose a Fourier based approach to normal forms performed at the level of energy functionals, which we implement in a similar spirit to the I-method of Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT1,CKSTT2}.
+In order to deal simultaneously with the issue of slow decay and low-frequency singularities introduced by normal forms, we construct our modified energy functionals in the Fourier space, in a way that is similar to the I-method of Colliander--Keel--Staffilani--Takaoka--Tao \cite{CKSTT1,CKSTT2}.
+See also \cite{DIP,IoPu3}.
+The use of Fourier analysis gives us a lot of flexibility in defining energy functionals and isolating the most singular contributions, which can be expressed as multilinear paraproducts with singular multipliers.

-A related construction in the physical space and in holomorphic coordinates was performed in \cite{HIT} in the case of gravity water waves.
-In the gravity case, however, the problem is simpler because there are no singularities in the resulting quartic integrals.
-In our case, however, there are strong singularities (of the form $(\text{low frequency})^{-1/2}$) in the quartic integrals resulting from the application of the normal form.
-To deal with these singularities it is important to construct energy functionals in the Fourier space (the so-called I-method) and make careful assumptions on the low frequency structure of solutions.
+A similar construction, involving quadratic energy functionals and higher order corrections, was performed earlier in \cite{HIT} in the case of gravity water waves.
+In the gravity case, however, the problem is simpler because there are no singularities in the resulting quartic integrals, and the entire construction in \cite{HIT} was performed in the physical space.
+In our case, there are strong singularities (of the form $(\text{low frequency})^{-1/2}$) in the quartic integrals resulting from the application of the normal form, see the longer discussion below.
+To deal with these singularities it is important to construct energy functionals in the Fourier space and make careful assumptions on the low frequency structure of solutions.